yasinee2/JavaGameOfLife/README.md

 # JavaGameOfLife
-Conway's Game of Life in java
+Conway's Game of Life in java made in 23 hours (no flex)

 <h4>Controlls:</h4>
 p = toggle pause <br>